richtepa/WebDev/README.md

 ### privacypolicy.html
 The [privacypolicy.html](privacypolicy.html) is needed for deployment.
-(Not beautiful but have the information)
+(Not beautiful but contains the necessary information)